-Thus, Munroe was certainly ready when the challenge came to write, produce and design the ABC Family computer animated special Donner (2001).
+Hence, Munroe was ready when the challenge came to write, produce and design the ABC Family computer animated special Donner (2001).
 After that undertaking, he wrote, directed, and served as lead artist for the video game Freaky Flyers (2003) for Midway Home Entertainment.
-Munroe then set up shop at Imagi Entertainment.
-For the production company, he wrote the CGI comedy Cat Tale, which was placed on indefinite hold not too long ago.
+Munroe then set up shop at production company Imagi Entertainment.
+For Imagi, he wrote the CGI comedy Cat Tale, which was placed on indefinite hold last year.

-For his next film, Munroe was chosen to helm the highly anticipated return of the Teenage Mutant Ninja Turtles.
-The movie, TMNT, was the main subject in a recent interview with Animated News & Views’ Josh Armstrong.
+For his next film, Munroe was chosen to helm the highly anticipated return of the Teenage Mutant Ninja Turtles, TMNT.
+Animated News & Views’ Josh Armstrong recently had the opportunity to chat with Munroe about the feature.
 During the discussion, Munroe recalled his beginnings in animation and how he landed the job of directing TMNT through the blessing of Ninja Turtles‘ co-creator Peter Laird.
-Likewise, TMNT itself was regarded, with attention particularly given toward the making of the movie.
-Plus, Munroe was even kind enough to provide a few tidbits on the film’s upcoming DVD release and possible sequel.
+Of course, TMNT itself was discussed, from its development to its DVD release and possible sequel.

-Animated Views: Would you please explain how you became involved with animation?
+Animated Views: How did you become involved with animation?

 But animation was nowhere near as accessible as it is now.
-I mean, it wasn’t that long ago – just right before Aladdin came out, sometime right after Beauty and the Beast.
+I mean, it wasn’t that long ago — just right before Aladdin came out, sometime right after Beauty and the Beast.
 In Canada, there weren’t any animation schools.
-You don’t go through high school thinking about [attending one].
+You don’t go through high school thinking about attending one.
+So, I found myself doodling in all my notepads.
+I just couldn’t stop doing it!

-So I just found myself doodling in all my notepads.
-I just couldn’t stop doing it.
-Then, my wife and I were on a vacation, at the time, at Disney World, and we went to the animation tour in the Florida facility.
-And it just hit me like a ton of bricks.
+Then my wife and I were on a vacation at Disney World, and we went to the animation tour in the Florida facility.
+And it just hit me like a ton of bricks!
 It was a perfect combination of everything I love.
 I immediately went through the tour like five times.
 My wife got bored and just sat outside while I kept doing it.

 Wow, that’s the longest answer ever.

-AV: [laughs] I’d like to briefly speak about Cat Tale.
-Could you elaborate on that film, please?
+AV: I’ve heard longer. [laughs] I’d like to briefly talk about Cat Tale.
+How did you become attached to that project?

-KM: Yeah, at the production company Imagi, they were working on this project called Cat Tale.
-They had a script, and they wanted me to come in and do a ‘comedy re-write’ on it, basically making it funny.
-So I came in.
+KM: At the production company Imagi, they were working on this project called Cat Tale.
+They had a script, and they wanted me to come in and do a “comedy re-write” on it, basically making it funny.
+So, I came in.

-At the end of the day, while we were working on that, I heard that the company was trying to get the rights to Turtles, and I just completely – I really shelled hard for that job. [laughs] But Cat Tale, right now, I think it’s sort of on indefinite hold, simply because – nothing against – but I think the company is trying to base its profile around movies like Turtles.
+While we were working on that, I heard the company was trying to get the rights to Turtles, and I just completely – I really shelled hard for that job. [laughs] But Cat Tale, right now, I think it’s sort of on indefinite hold, simply because the company is trying to base its profile around movies like Turtles.

 This is the studio that won’t give you that cute and cuddly morality tale, where four outsider animals go on a road trip and discover that it’s okay to be different or something.
 This is the boy’s action studio, I think.
-That’s sort of the big thing we’re saying.
-‘How do you make boy’s action accessible to a broad audience?’
-So I think after Turtles was well on its way, we realized, ‘You know what, at least theatrically, Cat Tale just doesn’t seem like the right follow-up for the studio.’
+That’s sort of the big thing we’re saying — “How do you make boy’s action accessible to a broad audience?”
+After Turtles was well on its way, we realized, “You know what, at least theatrically, Cat Tale just doesn’t seem like the right follow-up for the studio.”

 AV: There was a rumor that Cat Tale was going to be distributed by Disney.
 Was there any truth to that?

-AV: Could you elaborate more on how you become involved with TMNT?
+AV: Could you elaborate more on how you became involved with TMNT?

-At the end of the day, I just pestered them.
+I pestered them.
 Eventually, I think just to get me off their backs, they sent me to North Hampton, Massachusetts, to meet with the creator of the Turtles [Peter Laird], to see if I could get his blessing to direct the movie.
-So that was cool.
+So, that was cool.

 AV: How did you get that blessing?

 KM: I actually went back to 1985, when I found the first issue of the Turtles comic.
-It was about a year-and-a-half after it had come out.
-It was in a ‘used’ bin.
-I had that, and I was immediately struck with it – with the action and the comedy that’s in it.
+It was about a year and a half after it had come out.
+It was in a used bin.
+I was immediately struck by the action and the comedy that’s in it.
 I just loved that mix.
-To me, it’s like Ghostbusters and Pirates of the Caribbean.
+To me, it’s like Ghostbusters and Pirates Of The Caribbean.
 Anything that mixes those two genres really well is great.

 Twenty years later, I got a chance to fly to North Hampton and basically pitch myself as the director for that same comic book I bought twenty years before.
 I sat down with Peter and knew that other people had met with him.
-At the end of the day, I knew that he was getting pitched like the R-rated Ninja Turtles movie, or he was getting pitched the action-packed, really gritty thing.
+I knew that he was getting pitched like the R-rated Ninja Turtles movie, or he was getting pitched the action-packed, really gritty thing.

-At the end of the day, I took out my Issue #1 and slid it across the table.
-I figured, ‘You know what, if I don’t get the job, at least I’ll get it signed, right?’
+I took out my Issue #1 and slid it across the table.
+I figured, “You know what, if I don’t get the job, at least I’ll get it signed, right?”
 On my way back to the airport, I opened it up.
-There was a drawing of Raphael, and on it was written, ‘Dear Kevin, make a good movie, or else!’
-So I got the book signed and the job, which was cool.
+There was a drawing of Raphael, and on it was written, “Dear Kevin, make a good movie — or else!”
+So, I got the book signed and got the job!

 AV: Do you know of any other directors who were in the running?

 KM: No, I don’t know.
-They didn’t tell me, because they probably figured it’d hurt my feelings.
+They didn’t tell me because they probably figured it’d hurt my feelings.
 I know they spoke to a lot of people.
-I couldn’t tell you why I was the one who got picked, other than that I was probably really cheap to hire.
+I couldn’t tell you why I was the one who got picked, other than I was probably really cheap to hire.

 But otherwise, I had a genuine enthusiasm for the project.
 Pete needed somebody who had that and who also understood the things Pete needed as well.

-AV: At one time, John Woo was planning a Ninja Turtles film.
+AV: At one time, John Woo was planning a Ninja Turtles movie.
 Regarding story and design elements, was anything carried over from that project to yours?

-KM: The John Woo stuff – I’ve never seen anything that happened.
+KM: The John Woo stuff — I’ve never seen anything that happened.
 I love the idea of that.
-I mean, hey, John Woo doing a Turtles film seems really cool.
+I mean, John Woo doing a Turtles film seems really cool.
 But no, there was nothing carried over.
 It was a different production company.
 I don’t even know if they did any work at all on it.
-I don’t know.

-AV: To what extent was Turtles‘ co-creator Peter Laird involved with your film?
+AV: To what extent was Peter Laird involved with your film?

 KM: He was really involved, from day one.
 We worked on the story treatment for a good four or five months with Pete.
 He’s actually a producer, in the credits.
 There are so many people who get those credits and don’t do anything.
 But Pete did a lot of reviewing and creative direction.